 The following scholarships are generally awarded based on students' academic performance in conjunction with a few other factors, such as leadership skills and commitment to community service.
 As a result, the most competitive applicants will be dedicated, high-achieving students who are also invested in their communities.

 Coca-Cola Scholars are judged primarily on their academic performance, extracurricular activities, leadership experience, and community service.
 This scholarship program is fairly big: 150 awards of $20,000 each are given out every year.
 You can learn more about the Coca-Cola Scholarship by reading our guide to winning the award.

-- Eligibility: Current US high school seniors who are not children or grandchildren of Coca-Cola employees
+- Eligibility: US high school seniors; can't be children or grandchildren of Coca-Cola employees

-Applicants to this scholarship are judged on their GPA, work experience, extracurricular activities, and community service.
+Applicants for this scholarship are judged on their GPA, work experience, extracurricular activities, and community service.
 Award amounts range from those as small as $1,000 to those as large as $50,000.